Matus-Dubrava/file_scanner/README.md

     -   add test cases that cover `mdm init --load-from-parent-repository` flag
     -   refactor common hardcoded exit codes >=100 (magic ints) into constants
     -   BUG: figure out why when executing `mdm init --load-from-parent-repository`, the file records are not removed from the parent respository
+    -   refactor catching `SystemExit` to `CalledProcessError` in test cases

 -   DONE:
     -   test case which covers that `mdm init` creates target dir if it doesn't exist